Thomas1198/Compiler-for-language-ifj18-based-on-Ruby-/README.md

 You can find translated task description using google translate in /docs/Task description-EN.pdf.
 (Translated only by google translator so excuse please things like translator instead of compiler...)

+Launch with ./ifj18 {FILE}
+where FILE is ruby file with input (code.ruby) if FILE is not entered compiler uses stdin